 Celebrating Denmark’s heritage, upholding the power of craft and building on a 117-year legacy, each Georg Jensen piece is a design to enjoy for life.

 Georg Jensen designs are based on highly valuable natural resources – including silver, steel, gemstones and diamonds.

 A deep respect for their origin as well as an acclaimed level of craftsmanship is needed to shape and bend these raw materials into cherished objects of delight.
 Most importantly, all these natural resources are scarce so we must be aware of how our choice of raw materials may contribute to the risk of adverse impacts on human rights as well as the environment.

 We choose our raw materials carefully, as we know it is our responsibility to ensure that Georg Jensen does not contribute directly or indirectly to human rights abuses or corruption, nor causes environmental harm at any point in our supply chain.
 This stance informs our work with suppliers, materials and production.

 An extremely precious material, gold makes up a considerable amount of Georg Jensen’s jewelry output.
-To lower our impact on the planet and ease our strain on valuable natural resources, we are committed to a full transition to recycled gold by the end of 2022.

 Giving back to nature

 We proactively protect, respect and safeguard the environment and climate in daily business activities, seeking energy efficiency to minimize the negative impact on the climate and improving waste reduction and recycling.
 One such example is our activities for handling the harmful materials and substances that stem from our production and how they are handled.
 In 2020, we reduced plastic waste for our chemicals and now completely recycle the plastic packaging by returning it to the chemical vendors.